bengtssonpalme/MPBIO-BBT045-2025/git-exercise-2.md

 - change lights
 ~~~

 How has this changed the state of the repo?
-Run
+Run:

 ~~~
 git status